msoniisg/notes/README.md

 - how to decide database service
   - different types of database services
 - how to configure waf
+- i have configured ec2 with rds but it is not working list the potential issues
+- elastic ip
+  -

 ## Azure Services
 - AKS